 Critical pedagogy and Participatory Design

 While working with Participatory Design (PD) methodologies over the last years, I have realized how this particular way of engaging with people in design processes is usually elevated as an ideal - romanticised, as if by bringing together different profiles of people will automatically ensure that there are not imbalances of power between them.
 Participatory design does come along with the tendency ´to help´the other, to locate ´the problem´in the context of the "community", but not in the context of the practitioner.
 This was the first power relation we broke within the project, aiming to create a common ground for learning.

 Locating power relations in the body, in the speech and expressing the same with simple visual thinking tools was very valuable for students to locate themselves in a historical and political context.

-One of the rights we were exploring was Enjoyment of the public space.
+One of the rights we explored was Enjoyment of the public space.
 The image above is a prototype for a digital interaction that uses a map of the particular village to reveal the narratives associated to public spaces.
 The process of revealing narratives with specific prompts was very interesting because it helped the girls to narrate episodes in the public space, not only in their anecdotal dimension, but finding their own criteria to describe power.
 It also helped to find patterns with the stories of their peers and collectively think on strategies to navigate the public space without fear.

 Exploring shared infrastructures between the online and the offline